f3rm/f3rm/README.md

 ### Downloading Example Datasets

-We provide example datasets which you can download using the `f3rm-download-data` command.
+We provide example datasets of tabletop and room-scale environments which you can download using the `f3rm-download-data` command.
 By default, the script will download all the datasets (requires ~300MB disk space) into the `datasets/f3rm` directory relative to your current directory.

 Run `f3rm-download-data -h` to see how to download specific datasets or set your own save directory.
 We provide a short description and preview of each dataset in [assets/datasets.md](assets/datasets.md).